eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 Standardise the Fallback, Bulkhead and CircuitBreaker APIs and provide implementations.

-* A Java API to privide RetryPolicy
+* A Java API to provide RetryPolicy
 * A Java API to provide FallBack
 * A Java API to provide BulkHead
 * A Java API to provide CircuitBreaker